-The National Foundation for the Centers for Disease Control and Prevention, Inc. (the "Foundation") is a foundation that was formed by Federal law, incorporated as a Georgia non-profit organization in 1993, and began operations in 1995.
-The Foundation, while a separately incorporated organization, synergistically works with the Centers for Disease Control and Prevention ("CDC") to forge effective partnerships by connecting people, resources and ideas to fight threats to health and safety.
+The National Foundation for the Centers for Disease Control and Prevention, Inc. (the Foundation) is a foundation that was formed by Federal law, incorporated as a Georgia non-profit organization in 1993, and began operations in 1995.
+The Foundation, while a separately incorporated organization, synergistically works with the Centers for Disease Control and Prevention (CDC) to forge effective partnerships by connecting people, resources and ideas to fight threats to health and safety.
 The Foundation's vision is to improve the health and well-being of all people by substantially enhancing the impact of the CDC.

-The Foundation is recognized as an organization exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code (the "Code") whereby only unrelated business income, as defined by Section 512(a)(1) of the Code, is subject to Federal income tax.
-The Federal legislation authorizing the Foundation specifies that the Foundation shall not be an agency or instrumentality of the Federal government, and officers, employees and members of the Board of Directors (the "Board") of the Foundation shall not be officers or employees of the Federal government.
+The Foundation is recognized as an organization exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code (the Code) whereby only unrelated business income, as defined by Section 512(a)(1) of the Code, is subject to Federal income tax.
+The Federal legislation authorizing the Foundation specifies that the Foundation shall not be an agency or instrumentality of the Federal government, and officers, employees and members of the Board of Directors (the Board) of the Foundation shall not be officers or employees of the Federal government.

-During the years ended June 30, 2017 and 2016, the Foundation was heavily involved in the effort to address the Zika outbreak.
-During these years, the Foundation received approximately \$37,350,000 and \$1,500,000 in contributed goods, respectively, which were utilized to help address this Zika crisis.
+During the year ended June 30, 2017, the Foundation was heavily involved in the effort to address the Zika outbreak, and received approximately \$37,350,000 in contributed goods which were utilized to help address this Zika crisis.
+During the year ended June 30, 2018, the Foundation was involved in a variety of projects, including Ebola relief efforts, malaria elimination efforts, expanding the immunization system in Nigeria, the Data for Health initiative, and diverse other efforts.